 We firmly believe accountability begins with God, but extends to one another in open and transparent relationships, both individually and corporately.
 Consequently, R.A.M.’s Board of Directors is composed of a diverse and uniquely gifted body of Christ-followers who passionately share R.A.M.’s vision to reach the rural communities of America with the life-transforming truth and grace of Jesus Christ.
 We are deeply grateful for their continued support, wisdom and the spiritual accountability they provide our ministry!

-Anna Jane Perrey grew up in Edmond, Oklahoma.
-She graduated from Oklahoma Christian University with a degree in Organizational Communication in 2004.
+Anna Jane Perrey serves as R.A.M.’s President.
+She grew up in Edmond, Oklahoma and graduated from Oklahoma Christian University with a degree in Organizational Communication in 2004.
 She was a real estate associate with Prudential Alliance until she and her husband moved to Morley, England to serve as missionaries with the Morley Church of Christ.
 When their two year commitment was complete they found themselves in Abilene, Texas where she served as the Ministry Events Coordinator for Abilene Christian University and completed her Masters in Conflict Resolution.
 When her husband Chris took the position as the Evangelist at the 4th & College Church of Christ, the family moved to Cordell, OK.
-Anna Jane currently works part-time as an online facilitator for ACU’s Conflict Resolution program and full-time as a mother to her gorgeous boy, George.
+Anna Jane currently works part-time as an online facilitator for ACU’s Conflict Resolution program and full-time as a mother to their two children, George and “Betsy.”
 Anna Jane’s rural roots are deep as her family has owned and farmed on the same land in Tipton, OK for almost 115 years.
 Anna Jane is passionate about service, food, travel, and various forms of entertainment.

 Maria Rosales-Lambert serves as Secretary.
 She is the Program Director and the Bi-lingual Forensic Interviewer at Oklahoma Interviewing Services, INC (OIS) where she provides forensic interviews in English and Spanish and trainings for law enforcement agencies, Department of Human Services (DHS) and Child Advocacy Centers (CAC) throughout the state of Oklahoma.
 She also provides forensic interviewing supervision, peer review and case consultation to interviewers at Children’s Advocacy Centers and other agencies throughout Oklahoma and other states.
 Maria currently serves as a faculty member with Finding Words Oklahoma, the National Children’s Advocacy Center (NCAC), Oklahoma, Child Abuse Training & Coordination (CATC) and the American Professional Society on Child Abuse (APSAC).
 Maria’s extensive background with child advocacy and protection services, as well as her strong connection to the Hispanic community, equips her with a wealth of experience and knowledge greatly suited for the needs of the rural communities of America.
 Maria, her husband Chris and their children are members of the Oakcrest congregation in Oklahoma City where they are actively involved in the ministry of the church.
 We are deeply grateful for her contribution to our board and its mission to bring the truth and grace of Christ to the rural mission field!